 SnapMirror Synchronous protection with "regular" synchronization does not require that the primary and secondary volume are always a true copy of each other; thereby ensuring availability of the primary volume.
 If a replication failure occurs when attempting to write data to the secondary volume, the primary and secondary volumes fall out of sync and client I/O will continue to the primary volume.

-The Restore button and the Relationship operation buttons are not available when monitoring synchronous protection relationships from the Health: All Volumes view or the Volume / Health details page.
+The Restore button and the Relationship operation buttons are not available when monitoring synchronous protection relationships from the Health/Volumes inventory page or the Health/Volume details page.